timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 <h2>The Minds Behind the Magic</h2>

 Just like [Podium](/work/olxbrasil/search/podium-the-algorithm-that-defeated-bm25/), the hybrid search was build collaborativelly by [me](https://www.linkedin.com/in/timotta/), [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/) and [Raphael Pinheiro](https://www.linkedin.com/in/raphael-pinheiro-b6530a107/).
 The engineering manager at the time was [Paulo Silva](https://www.linkedin.com/in/paulohesilva/) and the product manager [Claudia Bozza](https://www.linkedin.com/in/claudiabozza/).
 A special thanks to [José Hisse](https://www.linkedin.com/in/josehisse/) and [Denilson Limoeiro](https://www.linkedin.com/in/denilsonjunior/) who helped us putting the vector generation running under GPU.
-Please accept my apologies if I inadvertently leave anyone out.
+Please accept my sincere apologies if I inadvertently omitted anyone.